delisimedia/Shot-Marker/README.md

 # ShotMarker — High-Performance Pre‑Production Video Logger and Database Builder

 ShotMarker is a fast, streamlined pre‑production tool for logging, tagging, and building local, easy‑to‑search video databases designed to fit in well within the pre-production workflow.
 It’s designed to make logging b‑roll and assembling selects frictionless — even across dozens of projects and tens of thousands of clips.
-Most importantly, it allows you to build large databases of footage that is fast, optimized, filterable and searchable across projects, with direct support for Adobe Premiere Pro - allwoing you to drag and drop directly into the program and generate sequences.
+Most importantly, it allows you to build large databases of footage that are fast, optimized, filterable and searchable across projects, with direct support for Adobe Premiere Pro - allwoing you to drag and drop directly into the program and generate sequences.
 Bins, thumbnails, and playback load instantly even with hundreds or thousands of clips.

 ## Why ShotMarker

+  Premiere Pro's project files are built on XML files - these are both Premiere's blessing and curse.
+XML files have allowed for a broad range of compatibility and have been integrated deeply into the Adobe ecosystem, however, XML files are fundamentally a bottleneck to performance.
+When it comes to some of the simple things that users expect to be quick and snappy, like loading, searching, tagging and accessing data - Premiere Pro falls very short of a good UX.
+Shot Marker is built with an SQL database model/virtual grid system and takes advantage of excellent open source libraries like mpv and ffmpeg to perform in ways that Premiere simply cannot.

 - Speed: MPV with GPU acceleration provides great scrubbing and playback performance.
 - Focus: Optimized UI/UX streamlines tagging, in/out marking, and sequence assembly.
 - Scale: SQLite + FTS5 full‑text search enable fast cross‑project queries over large libraries, allowing you to search and find footage across all your projects in your database.
 - Portability: exports highly compressed local previews so you can preview footage anywhere without needing access to raw footage that could be spread out between many drives.

 ## Core Features